Rachael Craw: Biography

+Writing career

 Before beginning the Spark trilogy, she acted, directed and wrote for amateur theatre productions and small independent film ventures.

 The idea for her first book, Spark, came from a dream.
 It took five years to write, under the mentorship of Barbara Else and Chris Else (who later became her agents as TFS Literary Agency]).
 Rachael then had a one-year deadline to write each of the next two books in the trilogy.

 Rachael has appeared at a number of literary festivals, including the Perth International Arts Festival 2015, Auckland Writers Festival Schools Programme 2015, WORD Christchurch Writers & Readers Festival 2016, Somerset Celebration of Literature, Queensland, 2017, State Library Victoria Reading Matters Conference and Regional Tour of Victoria, 2018 and the Storylines Auckland Story Tours 2018.
 She is active on social media and has the support of the #SparkArm] campaign of teen readers, started by a group of Australian YA book bloggers.
 Her character Jamie in Spark was nominated for the Teencon Book Boyfriend Battle as part of Sydney's Writers Festival 2015.

 Her work has been compared to the worldwide hit series The Hunger Games.
 She cites some of her own favourite authors as Margaret Atwood, Elizabeth Knox, Kate Atkinson and Maggie Stiefvater.